Have you been to Vienna already?

 I don’t know if it’s because it was too easy or not exotic enough, but I now made up for it.

-Vienna was a starting point of my trip to Italy, which was a birthday surprise for my husband.
-We were taking an overnight train and when I found out there will be a bank holiday on the same weekend, I thought it would be perfect excuse to start the holiday with a mini break in Vienna.
+Vienna was the starting point of my trip to Italy, which was a birthday surprise for my husband.
+We were taking an overnight train and when I found out there will be a bank holiday on the same weekend, I thought it would be the perfect excuse to start the holiday with a mini-break in Vienna.